Tuesday, June 19, 2012

 Another factor that naturally plays in the favor of the creators of open products are the differences between the corporate culture and the open culture.

 Corporations are still very little interested in open products, because their model relies on control.
-They need a monopoly, they favor patents to secure their markets, and they go to a great extent to defend their territory.
+They need a monopoly to secure future revenue in order to recover their high R&D sunk costs and to satisfy their investors.
+They do that by using intellectual property to block access to market, and they go to a great extent to defend their territory.
 Moreover, investors aren't ready to take risks on open products, which forces entrepreneurs in need for funding to close their technologies.
 Most corporations still prefer to develop closed products, but here and there we see them testing the waters of openness.
-So there is a real risk that a large company makes use of an open product (developed by an open community) and leverages its market penetration to capture a large portion of the rewards normally/ethically destined for the developers of the initial open product.
+So there is a risk that a large company makes use of an open product (developed by an open community) and leverages its market penetration to capture a large portion of the rewards normally/ethically destined for the developers of the initial open product.
+But most of the time they chose not to do it.

 On the production side, the consumer must be given great freedom to customize the product, by transferring some manufacturing processes to him.
 The emergence of 3D printing and CNC go in that direction.
 The product should be centered around the core technology and the consumer should be allowed to design and do the rest, if he wants and if he can.
 Think about IKEA-type products, which are modular and easy to assemble.
 Add to that the ability to modify and 3D-print non-functional parts of the product (like the casing, handles, etc).
 This puts some constraints on design; it needs to get smarter.
 See telemanufacturing on SENSORICA.